GabrielWhite808/GabrielWhite808/projects/Hangman.md

 <img class="img-fluid" src="../img/HangmanGameplay.png">

-A playable Hangman game that properly handles invalid input and allows for solving the entire puzzle
+A playable Hangman game that properly handles invalid input and allows for solving the entire puzzle.

+Coded in Python, this game demonstrates taking a simple game and programming it from scratch.
+It also has bonus functionalities such the ability to attempt the puzzle solution as a whole.